Deepaklokesh612/Distracted-Driver-Detection-Using-Deep-Learning/README.md

 Display uploaded images.
 Classify the images and display results.

-## Following are needed tasks for the development of an algorithm:

-1) Download and preprocess the driver images

-2) Build and train the model to classify the driver images

-3) Test the model and further improve the model using different techniques.

 # Model Details

 The deep learning model used for this project is a pre-trained convolutional neural network (CNN) and VGG16 fine-tuned for the task of distracted driver detection.
 The model is capable of classifying images into multiple categories based on the type of distraction.